o-Mateo-o/q-voter-generator/README.md

 Order of parameters in the file: `N`.

-This one uses largest connected components of the real social networks, based on the Facebook anonymized data.
+This one uses the largest connected components of the real social networks, based on the Facebook anonymized data.

 ## Important notes

-- Float **precision** standard for the app is **3 digits**.
+- The float **precision** standard for the app is **3 digits**.
 - Average exit time uses `avg_exit_time` variables and exit probability - `exit_proba`.

 ## Technologies